 Center for the Development of Novel Medications for Cocaine Use Disorders

 Cocaine addiction is a devastating disorder.
-In Philadelphia, the past 5 years have seen a rapid increase in overdose deaths associated with cocaine.
-Dr. Mary F. Morrison, Vice Chairperson for Research in the Department of Psychiatry, Dr. M. Ingre Walters, Associate Professor of Psychiatry and Dr. Sarah Tabi, Ms. Yaminah Carter, Dr. Linda Callans and Ms. Joya Maser have been studying the effect of clavulanic acid as a treatment for cocaine use disorder with funding from the National Institute of Drug Abuse.
-There is currently a multisite outpatient efficacy study for cocaine use disorder treatment.
+The past 5 years have seen a rapid increase in overdose deaths associated with cocaine.
+Drs.
+Mary Morrison, Sarah Tabi and Ms. Joya Maser have been studying the effects of clavulanic acid as a treatment for cocaine use disorder with funding from the National Institute of Drug Abuse.
+A multisite efficacy study has been completed.
+Publications from Phase I studies are below:

 Center for Substance Abuse Research